 This gives management a clear picture of where money is being wasted and helps them make more informed decisions about which products and services to produce in the future.

 The primary characteristic of the work order costing method is that no two orders are identical and that no two orders undergo the same production process.

-A job might be a product, unit, batch, sales order, project, contract, service, or special programme, or it can be any other cost target that is clearly recognisable and unique in terms of materials and other services utilised.
+The job order system is commonly used by manufacturing businesses that make items to a customer’s requirements, such as construction, contracting, machine tool manufacturing, furniture manufacturing, foundries, job printing, and general engineering.
+A job might be a product, unit, batch, sales order, project, contract, service, or a particular programme, or any other cost target that is recognisable and unique in terms of materials and other services utilised.

 Advantages of Job Costing

 1. Costing is more precise because all costs are gathered and associated with a single order or product.

 2. It’s straightforward, as direct materials and direct labour hours are tracked per product or job.